shilab/STI/README.md

 ALL.chr22.mergedSV.v8.20130502.svs.genotypes.vcf > All genotypes in chromosome 22

+### Using your data

+The model is not bound to a specific file format and as long as your inputs are one-hot encoded, the model should be able to handle them (minor pre-/post-processing might be needed, e.g., diploid > haploids during pre-processing and reverse operations during post-processing)

 ## Source code for the experiments
 **notebooks\_experiment** contains the code for all of our experiments in jupyter notebooks.
 The only thing to consider before running them is to replace **[path]** in file paths in each notebook.
 Excluding _AE_ that only runs of GPU, the rest of models should be runnable on Google Colab TPU/GPU without changes.